somecallmejosh/ux-engineering-portfolio/content/blog/forrest-gump-ux-engineer.md

 ## Zero Ego, 100% Care
 Forrest wouldn't care who got credit.
 He wouldn't push to present in the big demo or try to outshine his teammates in retros.
 He'd just make sure the details were right.
 That the component matched the spec.
 That the alt text was there.
 That the color contrast worked.
 That the tab order made sense.

-<strong>He'd build the kind of experiences that made users feel calm, not clever.</strong>
+He'd build the kind of experiences that made users feel calm, not clever.

 And if something was wrong?
 He'd quietly fix it.